vmalnathnambiar/exfilms/README.md

 ## Platform Compatibility

-This package has been tested on the following platforms:
+`exfilms` has been tested on the following platforms:
 - Windows
 - macOS
 - Linux